ShreeNathX/WhatsApp-HealthCare-Bot/readme.md

-# 🩺 WhatsApp AI Health Assistant (Powered by Gemini)
+# 🩺 WhatsApp AI Health Assistant (Powered by OpenAI)

 A highly accessible and secure conversational AI assistant for **rural healthcare triage** and first aid advice, delivered through **WhatsApp**.
-This project uses **Google's Gemini AI** for powerful reasoning and voice transcription, and Twilio for messaging.
+This project uses **OpenAI’s GPT and Whisper models** for intelligent reasoning, empathy, and accurate voice transcription, alongside **Twilio** for seamless messaging.

 ---